maximus-powers/img-gen-bias-analysis/README.md

 A research project evaluating demographic bias in AI-generated images across multiple state-of-the-art image generation models.

+You can view the huggingface dataset of the generated images and labels [here](https://huggingface.co/datasets/maximuspowers/img-gen-bias-eval).

-[PAPER LINK HERE WHEN WE'RE DONE] [HUGGINGFACE DATASETS LINKS HERE LATER]
+[PAPER LINK HERE WHEN WE'RE DONE]

 ## Overview